cashmusic/platform/README.md

 time someone pushes to the CASH Music DIY Github repo.
 You can see the results of each test run [here](http://dev.cashmusic.org:3000/project/DIY) .

+## Converting the CASH Music Schema to SQLite

+You will need to install the CPAN module SQL::Translator, then run this from the root of the CM repo:

+    sqlt -f MySQL -t SQLite ./framework/php/settings/sql/cashmusic_db.sql

+An easy way to install it on Debian-based systems is:

+    sudo apt-get install sqlfairy

 ## License

 CashMusic DIY is (c) 2010 CASH Music, licensed under a AGPL license: